jjmcoconut/amethst/content/Improving HIV Early Infant Diagnosis Supply Chains in Sub-Saharan Africa, Models and Application to Mozambique.md

 	- Increases likelihood of result collection by caretakers
 	- Improves subsequent health outcomes

-__Study Contribution__
-1. Quantitative framework for EID network design in sub-Saharan Africa
-2. Application to Mozambique's EID network

 __Research Questions__
-1. How can the operational design of EID networks be optimized to improve health outcomes for HIV-exposed infants?
+1. How can we design of EID networks to predict health outcome?
-2. What is the potential impact of improved clinic-to-lab assignments and lab capacity allocations on turnaround times (TATs) and treatment initiation rates?
+2. How can we optimize the EID network to improve TAT and treatment initiation rates?
-3. How do different network configurations affect the number of infected infants receiving treatment?
+3. How do different network configurations affect treatment initiation rates?

 # 3. Early Infant Diagnosis Systems and the Mozambique Data